Supermarket groceries could cost twice as much with delivery apps, Which? warns

 This was because some Clubcard offers were not available through Whoosh, including New York Bakery original bagels, on offer for £1 using a Clubcard at Tesco or £2.15 through Whoosh.

-Non-Clubcard holders paid 18% more shopping through Whoosh, but were not missing out on the substantial savings that loyalty card holders were.
+Non-Clubcard holders paid 18 per cent more shopping through Whoosh, but were not missing out on the substantial savings that loyalty card holders were.

 Which? did not include delivery charges in the overall totals as these varied depending on several factors including location and time of delivery.